Not everyone has unlimited funds for a marketing budget.

 9. Take advantage of any guest-posting opportunities

-Instead of just writing blog posts for your own website, you should contribute to other blogs as well.
-In my consulting work, I see many companies that are hesitant to do this because they don’t see the value.
+You should also contribute to other blogs instead of just writing blog posts for your website.
+From past experience doing consulting work, many companies are hesitant to do this because they don’t see the value.

 Why should they spend time creating content for someone else’s website?
-I’ll tell you why.
+We’ll tell you why.

 Guest posts generate free exposure for your brand.
 You can get your name out there to a new audience that may not even know your company exists.

-In addition to the exposure, you’ll be able to drive traffic to your website through referral links within your guest posts.
+In addition to the exposure, you can drive traffic to your website through referral links within your guest posts.

 10. Broadcast live

-I know I’ve already talked about the benefits of creating video content and using social media.
+We know we’ve already discussed the benefits of creating video content and using social media.
 But live videos combine both of these strategies into one free marketing method.

 Go live on Facebook, YouTube, and Instagram.